DocCreator/DocCreator/README.md

 On linux, your distribution may provide the binary packages for all required dependencies.

 On Ubuntu (14.04 and above), you can install the required binary packages with the following command:
-`sudo apt-get install libopencv-dev qtbase5-dev qtdeclarative5-dev libqt5xmlpatterns5-dev cmake`
+`sudo apt-get install libopencv-dev qtbase5-dev qtdeclarative5-dev libqt5xmlpatterns5-dev cmake g++ git`
 You may also have to set Qt5 as default with:
 `sudo apt-get install qt5-default`
-You can install tesseract with the following command:
+On Ubuntu (22.04 and above), you can install the required binary packages with the following command:
-`sudo apt-get install tesseract-ocr tesseract-ocr-fra libtesseract-dev libleptonica-dev`
+`sudo apt-get install libopencv-dev qt6-base-dev qt6-declarative-dev cmake g++ git`

 On Fedora (21 or 22), you can install the required binary packages with the following command as root:
 `yum install opencv-devel qt5-qtbase-devel qt5-qtxmlpatterns-devel cmake`